UPDATED: 8:00 a.m. Aug. 28, 2023

-The importance of the calendar date August 28 in the context of Black history in the United States gets underscored on an annual basis.
-Last year, groups commemorated the March on Washington with a march for voting rights.
+The importance of the calendar date August.
+28 in the context of Black history in the United States gets underscored on an annual basis.
+This year, though, it should be no secret why the date is a big deal as the nation commemorates the 60th anniversary of the March on Washington for Jobs and Freedom.

-The rallies were held in the spirit of the March on Washington, which was held 59 years ago in 1963 when Dr. Martin Luther King Jr. delivered his iconic “I Have A Dream” speech.
+The rally was held in thew spirit of the first March on Washington in 1963 when Dr. Martin Luther King Jr. delivered his iconic “I Have A Dream” speech.
 That is just one reason why August 28 is a date that will forever be important for Black Americans.

 The day also marks some extreme highs and lows in Black history: a major political win; the death of a young boy whose name has been etched into the hearts of African Americans; and one of the most iconic moments in the civil rights movement.
 Ava DuVernay produced a film, August 28th, that was shown at the National Museum of African American History and Culture in 2016.